peter-w-bryant/Flask-Chest/docs/sample_usage.md

 )
 ```
 ## FlaskChestCustomWriter
-Then we must initialize our `FlaskChestCustomWriter` object, which will post data points to an endpoint listening on `http://localhost:3000`.
-To create an instance of `FlaskChestCustomWriter`, we must write a function that will return a data payload when passed the context tuple list.
+Then we must initialize our `FlaskChestCustomWriter` object, which will post data points to a SignalFX endpoint listening on `http://localhost:3000`.
+To create an instance of `FlaskChestCustomWriter`, we must write a function that will return a data payload when passed the [context tuple list](interfaces.md#payload-generator-function).

-Here is a simple payload generator that returns a dictionary mapping the index of each 3-tuple in the list of 3-tuples, to the 3-tuple itself.
+Here is a simple <b>payload generator</b> that returns a dictionary mapping the index of each 3-tuple in the list of 3-tuples, to the 3-tuple itself.
 ```python
 def cust_payload_generator(context_tuple_list: List[Tuple[str, Any, str]]):
     payload = {}